Introducing the 2023-24 Harney Program Fellows

 - Academic excellence

-- Quality of research project (when applicable)
+- The quality of the applicant’s of research project (when applicable)

-- Diversity of perspectives
+- Ensuring a diversity of perspectives

 The University of Toronto is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Indigenous / Aboriginal People of North America, persons with disabilities, LGBTQ2S+ persons, and others who may contribute to the further diversification of ideas.